aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/working-with-validations-in-columns/_index.md

 To remove a specific column validation from the worksheet, please follow the steps below:

 - Access a desired **Worksheet**
-- Remove a specific column **Validation** from the **Worksheet**
+- Remove a specific column **validation** from the **Worksheet**

 {{< highlight csharp >}}

- //Accessing first worksheet of the Grid
+ // Accessing first worksheet of the Grid
 Worksheet sheet = gridDesktop1.Worksheets[0];

-//Removing the Validation applied on a specific column
+// Removing the Validation applied on a specific column sheet.Columns[2].RemoveValidation();

-sheet.Columns[2].RemoveValidation();

 {{< /highlight >}}